ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * If the Bomb explodes in an occupied square, that player is   automatically hit by the explosion.
 * Roll a D6 for each player (from either team) that occupies a square adjacent to the one in which the Bomb exploded:

-- On a roll of 4+, the player has been hit by the explosion.
+&emsp;- On a roll of 4+, the player has been hit by the explosion.

-- On a roll of 1-3, the player manages to avoid the explosion.
+&emsp;- On a roll of 1-3, the player manages to avoid the explosion.

 * ~~Any Standing players hit by the explosion are Knocked Down.~~ <span style="color: darkmagenta">Any Standing players hit by the explosion are Placed Prone.</span>
 * An Armour roll (and possibly an Injury roll as well) is made against any player hit by the explosion, even if they were already Prone or Stunned.